nspyre-org/nspyre/README.md

 install.bat
 ```

 Now you need to initialize the replica set.
-To do so enter the mongo shell and input a rs.initiate command (where you should substitute the X.X.X.X with your computer's ip address
+To do so enter the mongo shell and input a rs.initiate command
 ```
 mongo
-rs.initiate({_id: "NSpyreSet", members:[{_id: 0, host: 'X.X.X.X:27017'},{_id: 1, host: 'X.X.X.X:27018'}]})
+rs.initiate({_id: "NSpyreSet", members:[{_id: 0, host: 'localhost:27017'},{_id: 1, host: 'localhost:27018'}]})
 quit()
 ```
 Finally, if you are planning on using NSpyre from different computers, you will also need to open the appropriate port in the firewall of the server machine (by default these are 27017 and 27018)